LeeMorinUCF/ECP3004S21/demo_05_PP_Ch_05_Boolean/README.md

 ### Relational Operators

+Relational operators are used to determine whether certain relationships hold when comparing other variables.
-Relational operators compare operands to produce a Boolean variable.
+These operators compare the operands to produce a Boolean variable.

-### Relational operators

-These operators are used to determine whether conditions hold.
 They are commonly used for flow control, such as for ```if``` statements, discussed below.
 Some of the most common relational operators are shown in the following table.